swincacoin/swicore-lib/README.md

 ## Building the Browser Bundle

-To build a pivcore-lib full bundle for the browser:
+To build a bitcore-lib-colx full bundle for the browser:

 ```sh
 gulp browser
 ```

-This will generate files named `pivcore-lib.js` and `pivcore-lib.min.js`.
+This will generate files named `bitcore-lib-colx.js` and `bitcore-lib-colx.min.js`.

 You can also use our pre-generated files, provided for each release along with a PGP signature by one of the project's maintainers.
 To get them, checkout a release commit (for example, https://github.com/agustinkassis/pivcore/commit/e33b6e3ba6a1e5830a079e02d949fce69ea33546 for v0.12.6).